SSM Meets Video Diffusion Models: Efficient Long-Term Video Generation with Structured State Spaces: Conclusion

-Our experimental findings demonstrate that incorporating SSM into the temporal layers of diffusion models for video generation offers superior video modeling in terms of memory efficiency for handling increased sequence lengths compared to traditional models employing temporal attention, while maintaining competitive generative quality.
-It is empirically shown that, compared to attention-based models, SSM-based video diffusion models can be scaled to larger sizes under the same computational cost, leading to higher-quality video generation for longer sequences.
-These outcomes underscore the adaptability of temporal SSM layers in enhancing video diffusion models and indicate their extensive potential impact on future advancements in this domain.
+This paper demonstrates that incorporating SSMs into the temporal layers of diffusion models for video generation yields superior long-term video modeling while maintaining the same computational budget (e.g., memory usage, computational time).
+These findings underscore the adaptability of temporal SSM layers in advancing video diffusion models and highlight their extensive potential for future developments in the field.
+Moreover, this approach enhances access to cutting-edge video generation research, enabling institutions with limited computational resources to participate and potentially accelerate progress and innovation.